Marcelle-Samir/Firmware_Over_The_Air/README.md

 # Firmware Over The Air

-This project's purpose is to flash a new firmware over the air for automotive industry, \
+This project's purpose is to flash a new firmware over the air for automotive industry,

-List of components we used:
+**List of components we used:**

->RaspberryPi 3B+ and 16 GB SdCard \
+> Raspberry Pi 3B+ and 16 GB SdCard (simulates the car) \
->3.5 Inch Raspberry Pi screen \
+> 3.5 Inch Raspberry Pi screen (simulates car's dashboard) \
->STMF103 microcontroller
+> STMF103 microcontroller (simulates car's ECU) \
+> Google Cloud Server (the bridge between the car and the company) \
+> PC GUI APP. ( the company uses to upload the Firmware to the server)

+**Through the GUI the company selects:**

+> the new firmware file \
+> the car's model \
+> a specific car's ID from the available cars in that model

+**And then this selected car will:**

+> fetches the file from the server \
+and after the car owner confirm to flash now through a Pop-Up window appear on the car's dashboard it parses the downloaded file into frames to be sent to the ECU through UART

+**After the flashing is done:**

+> another popup window appears on the car's dashboard to notify the user that the flashing is done
+> also the GUI app. will be notified

 ## Raspberry Pi